-I completed the chemotherapy regiment as planned, and I am going on two years of being cancer free.
+I completed the chemotherapy regimen as planned, and I am going on two years of being cancer-free.
 I will be forever grateful to the amazing team at Sylvester Comprehensive Cancer Center.

-From a Sylvester Survivor
+- A Sylvester Survivor

 CANCER TREATMENT IS AN INDIVIDUAL EXPERIENCE